derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 ### Assignment Operator

 The most commonly used operator is the *assignment* operator, the equal (`=`) sign.
 You already know what it does.
 In JavaScript, you assign keyword identifiers specific values with it.
 These values can be primitive or complex.
-They can be literal or evaluated expressions too.
+They can be literal expressions or evaluated expressions too.
 In either case, the engine works to produce a single value that is then assigned to a specific keyword identifier.
 Simple.
 Here we go again:

 ```javascript
 function makeBackgroundBlack() {